CRMDS/Kinetic-Injury-Triage/Results/README.md

 `fine_tune_results.csv` and `fine_tune_results.xlsx` contain the fine-tuning performance metrics on the Ingham One dataset.

-`prediction_results.csv` and `prediction_results.xlsx` contain the prediction results on the Ingham One dataset using the `Bio_ClinicalBERT` model trained on the MIMIC dataset (without fine-tuning).
+`prediction_results.csv` and `prediction_results.xlsx` contain the prediction results on the Ingham Two dataset using the `Bio_ClinicalBERT` model trained on the MIMIC dataset (without fine-tuning on Ingham data).

 `training_results.csv` and `training_results.xlsx` contain the training performance results of the `Bio_ClinicalBERT` model on the MIMIC dataset.